Anurag-Singh-creator/Style-_Transfer_Using_GANs/README.md

 2. **Image Processing**: Process the images through various steps to ready them for the model.
 3. **Model-Building and Training**: Here, I'll create the Generators and Discriminators using a modified U-Net architecture (similar to CycleGAN).
 Additionally, I'll define the loss function and finalize the training steps.

-**Note**: I'll be submitting a zip file containing a Jupyter notebook.
-Evaluation rubrics are provided separately.
-The notebook will also visualize the predicted data for clearer understanding.